-"God is using [the volunteers] in a very encouraging manner," says Venance Sovoessi, leader of Campus Crusade in Niger, "there is hope for the campus ministry in Niger."
+"God is using [the volunteers] in a very encouraging manner," says Venance Sovoessi, leader of Cru in Niger, "there is hope for the campus ministry in Niger."

 Also that year, for the first time in over a decade, the school year passed without protests or riots.

 Next year, Cameroon is planning to send volunteers to another West African country, the small country of Benin.